Facing a PWID Charge in Pennsylvania? We Can Help

 Arrests for dealing drugs in Pittsburgh cover the manufacture, delivery, or possession with intent to distribute, or PWID.
 Even though the name includes “manufacture,” it essentially means you were allegedly selling, possessing, or distributing illegal drugs.

 If you are found guilty of selling or trafficking drugs, Pennsylvania’s harsh sentencing laws will be used against you.
-If you are charged with PWID, it is critical that you hire an attorney experienced in PWID charges and other drug-related charges.
+If you are charged with PWID in Allegheny County or elsewhere in Pennsylvania, it is critical that you hire a drug crime lawyer experienced in PWID charges.

-Call us today at (412) 281-2146.
+Call our Pittsburgh PWID charge lawyers today at (412) 281-2146.
 We’re available 24/7, offer free initial consults, have an excellent record of resolving PWID cases, and will walk you through what to expect.

-You can be charged with possession with intent to deliver if:
+You can be charged with possession with intent to deliver in Pennsylvania if:

 - You were found with a large amount of illegal drugs in your possession and, based on the amount, the police believed it was more than you would have just for your own use and that you intended to sell them.